-The image above is .
-Ntide, Aoutflowing .
-If it is p.
+The image above is CLA in a lymph node.
+Note the capsule around the outside, this is how the body tries to stop the spread, Also the lymph node attempts to close its outflowing vessels to prevent it spreading to the next lymph node.
+If it is not successful pyaemia can result.
 Pyaemia (or pyemia) is a type of sepsis that leads to widespread abscesses.